MooersLab/pymolsnips/README.md

   - [Eclipse](https://github.com/eclipse-color-theme/eclipse-color-themehttps://www.eclipse.org/downloads://www.eclipse.org/downloads/)
   - [SciTE](https://scintilla.org/SciTE.html)

+Note that we wanted to support the Rodeo IDE, which is like Rstudio for Python.
+However, its developer, Yhat, has abandoned this project.
+It seem is a waste of time to invest in abandoned software when so many excellent alternatives are available.

 Note that some editors that are available as binaries only for Windows like *Notepad++* can be run on Mac OS or Linux by using wine or wine bottler.

 Some of these text editors can take hours to customize to fit your needs; however, you only need to know about 5% of the options to become productive with these editors.

 <h2> <A name="install">Installing and using snippets</A></h2>

 <h3 name="atom" > Atom (Universal) </h3>